Zombi 2: Release

-Zombi 2 was first released on 25 August 1979 in Italy with a running time of 91 minutes, before being released in English-speaking markets in 1980.
+Zombi 2 was first released on 25 August 1979 in Rome with a running time of 94 minutes, before being released in English-speaking markets in 1980.
 The film would go on to gross over ₤3,000,000,000 worldwide, significantly higher than its ₤410,000,000 budget.
-Zombi 2 has also been released under the titles Sanguella, The Island of the Living Dead, Zombie Flesh Eaters, Zombie, Zombie: The Dead Walk Among Us, Gli Ultimi Zombi, Woodoo, L'Enfer de Zombies, Zombie 2: The Dead Are Among Us and Nightmare Island.
+Zombi 2 was distributed theatrically in the UK by Miracle Films as Zombie Flesh-Eaters and in the USA by the Jerry Gross Organization as Zombie.
+It was released on home video with the English-language titles Zombie 2 in the Netherlands.

-Upon its release in the United Kingdom on 2 January 1980, the British Board of Film Classification required a total of one minute and forty-six seconds of material to be cut in order to obtain an X rating; its most recent home release on 1 August 2005 passed for an 18 rating with no cuts required.
+Upon its release in the UK on 2 January 1980, the BBFC required a total of 1 minute and 46 seconds of material to be cut in order to obtain an X rating; its most recent home release on 1 August 2005 passed for an 18 rating with no cuts required.
 However, the 1980 release found itself classified as a "video nasty", having been considered a breach of the Obscene Publications Act.
-Prior to 1984, no formal classification for video films existed, thus video distributor Vipco took advantage of this situation, and re-released the video in an uncut form, labelled as a 'Strong, Uncut Version'.
-This version was successfully prosecuted as obscene by the DPP.
-In the ensuing controversy, the BBFC-certified 'X' cut also disappeared from British video shops, only reappearing in 1992, with a BBFC '18' certificate.
-The film's 'Video Nasty' status, and the de facto "ban" it involved, has subsequently been used for publicity when advertising future home video releases.
+This classification, and the de facto "ban" it involved, has subsequently been used for publicity when advertising future home video releases.